Skip to main content

 30%

-Not all markets work the same way, and the one you pick shapes everything about how you trade.
-Your capital requirements, your risk per trade, your available hours, even the psychological pressure you feel.
-We start with futures in this level for specific, structural reasons, and by the end of this lesson you'll understand why.
-(Later levels cover stocks and options as separate tracks.)
+Not all markets work the same way, and the one you pick shapes everything about how you trade: capital requirements, risk per trade, available hours, even the psychological pressure you feel.
+We start with futures in this level for specific, structural reasons.
+Later levels cover stocks and options as separate tracks.

-Many traders start in stocks and hit the Pattern Day Trader rule within their first week.
-Four day trades in five business days on a margin account under $25,000, and the broker flags you as a pattern day trader and locks you out.
+Many traders start in stocks and hit the Pattern Day Trader rule within their first week: four day trades in five business days on a margin account under $25,000, and the broker locks you out.
 The same rule applies to equity options.
-That restriction pushes a lot of active traders toward futures, where no PDT restriction exists and you can take as many trades as your plan allows.
+That restriction pushes a lot of active traders toward futures, where no PDT restriction exists.

 The Five Markets You'll Encounter

 Stocks (Equities) are ownership shares in companies.
-You buy Apple stock, you own a tiny piece of Apple.
-Most beginners start here because it's familiar, but the PDT rule (FINRA Rule 4210: four or more day trades in five business days on a margin account under $25,000 flags you as a pattern day trader) kills most small-account active traders before they start.
+Most beginners start here because it's familiar, but the PDT rule (FINRA Rule 4210) kills most small-account active traders before they start.

 Futures are contracts to buy or sell an underlying asset at a set price on a future date.
 They're derivatives: ES futures derive their value from the S&P 500 index.
-You don't own shares of anything.
-You're trading a contract on the direction of the index.
 No PDT rule, nearly 24-hour access, and built-in leverage make futures the go-to market for active traders with smaller accounts.

 Forex (Foreign Exchange) is trading currency pairs.
-The market is massive ($9.6 trillion in daily volume per the most recent Bank for International Settlements Triennial Survey, published 2025), but the retail side has problems: unregulated offshore brokers, widening spreads at the worst times, and leverage ratios that vaporize accounts in seconds.
+The retail side has problems: unregulated offshore brokers, widening spreads at the worst times, and leverage ratios that vaporize accounts.

 Options give you the right (but not obligation) to buy or sell at a specific price before a certain date.
-They add a time dimension that makes them powerful but complex.
-One thing that catches stock traders off guard: the PDT rule applies to equity options too.
-Day trading options in a margin account under $25,000 counts toward your PDT limit.
-(Futures options are exempt, same as futures.)
-We cover options in a dedicated track after you've built your trading foundations here.
+The PDT rule applies to equity options too.
+Futures options are exempt.
+We cover options in a dedicated track after you've built foundations here.

-Crypto trades 24/7 and attracts traders who already understand volatility.
-But exchange infrastructure varies wildly, counterparty risk is real, and the regulatory framework is still evolving.
+Crypto trades 24/7, but exchange infrastructure varies wildly, counterparty risk is real, and the regulatory framework is still evolving.

 Side-by-side comparison of stocks, futures, forex, options, and crypto across trading hours, leverage, PDT rule, and regulation